Digiplexis 'Firecracker'

 Impressive and abundant.

-Foxglove ‘Illumination Firecracker’ is an innovative cross between hardy Digitalis and a rare plant from the Canary Islands, Isoplexis canariensis, the cross has become known as Digiplexis.
+Foxglove ‘Illumination Firecracker’ is an innovative cross between the hardy Digitalis and a rare plant from the Canary Islands, Isoplexis canariensis.
+This cross has become known as Digiplexis.
 The resulting plant is strong growing with excellent resistance to rust and fungal spotting and boast plenty of blooms.
-They are semi evergreen, rather than biennial and the crown will last for many years.
+They are semi evergreen, rather than biennial.

 Supplied as: Pots